 In his second season, Cornish served as the primary backup at running back and played in every game including the West final and Grey Cup.
 He rushed for 254 yards on 30 carries including a long of 48 yards, all career highs.
 Among players with double-digit carries, he had the highest yards-per-rush average of any player on the Stamps roster (8.5).
 He added a pair of receptions for 26 yards.
 Cornish also recorded his first CFL touchdown when he went 21 yards for a major against BC on Nov.
 1. His greatest contribution came on special teams as he led the team with 21 tackles, four more than the next player.

 Cornish contributed mainly on special teams and was a disruptive force on the cover units, recording 15 special-teams tackles.
 He had 10 kickoff returns for 211 yards.
 Cornish ran 12 yards on his only carry and was credited with an additional 18 rushing yards on a lateral play.

 In 34 games with Kansas, Cornish accumulated 2,242 rushing yards and seven touchdowns on 386 carries and had 344 yards and three scores on 51 catches.
 In his senior year, Cornish finished ninth in Division I and first in the Big-12 Conference with 1,457 yards rushing, a single-season Kansas record.
 His best performance of 201 rushing yards and two touchdowns came against Kansas State on Nov.
 18, 2006.
-He was selected to play for the West in the 82nd East-West Shrine game in 2007.
+He was a two-time team MVP and was selected to play for the West in the 82nd East-West Shrine game in 2007.

 Cornish was selected as B.C.’s provincial high school player of the year in 2001.
 He earned a combined eight letters in football, basketball and track at Saint Thomas More High School.
 He’s a spokesman for Plan Canada, an organization committed to social justice for children in developing countries.